-A return to the methodology of neoconservatism can be seen in the emergency legislation that has passed through the parliaments of UK and Ireland.
-In theory these are designed to confront an immediate emergency, but become embedded, and spiral out of control just as we have with counter terrorism legislation.
+A return to the methodology of neoconservatism can be seen in the emergency legislation that has passed through the parliaments of U.K. and Ireland.
+In theory these are designed to confront an immediate emergency, but will become embedded, and spiral out of control just as we have with counter terrorism legislation.
 Enforcing self-isolation and ‘track and trace’ become new norms inflicted by neoconservatives and consented to by neoliberals, many of whom with notable exceptions such as Lord Sumption, forget their libertarian origins as long as the dosh keeps rolling in.
-Notably Tony Blair has awoken to the new opportunities.
+Notably Tony Blair is awake to new opportunities.

 Tony Blair: If you're not able to test significantly when trying to get large numbers of people back into a normal routine, you're going to be enormously inhibited in how you handle the disease.